SEO Advice

 Page Deletion

-If you need to delete a page permanently, implementing a 301 redirect to a relevant page helps maintain your website’s structure and SEO value.
+If you need to permanently delete a page, implementing a 301 redirect to a relevant page helps maintain your website’s structure and SEO value.
 Redirecting users to related content can enhance their experience and keep them engaged with your site.

 Temporary Downtime